tamjid-ahsan/ml-customer-churn-AIO/README.md

 - <s>***fix app to app api calls inside docker container***</s>
 - change default favicon for apps
 - create a new image from multiple dockerfile and docker-compose to a single image {check if is it is possible?}
-- deep dive into docker and docker-compose
+- deep dive into docker and docker-compose | docker swarm
 - secure connection: SSL, port 443 in nginx and certificate
 - add architecture diagram
 - adding custom package to the run.py or wherever needed. package importing deep dive | folder traversing | __init__ explore